ray0809/weakly-supervised-object-localization/README.md

 # code
-using the InceptionV3 to extract conv_features
+using the InceptionV3 to extract conv_features<br>
-after 3 iterations,training accuracy is 99.87,testing accuracy is 95.68
+after 3 iterations,training accuracy is 99.87,testing accuracy is 95.68<br>

+Step: (1):run train.py
+      (2):run draw_detector.py

-also,some tricks are learned from:https://github.com/jazzsaxmafia/Weakly_detector
+also,some tricks are learned from:https://github.com/jazzsaxmafia/Weakly_detector<br>

 # Results show